Travel Guide to the Itata Valley Wine Region

 El Chiflón del Diablo is a coal mine located near the town of Lota.
 The mine was shut down in 1990 and is now considered a national monument.
 The cave opened in the 19th century due to an increase in the demand for carbon to make steam engines work.

 However, the coal mine was no longer needed at the end of the 20th century, but in 2006 it gained historical importance and became a popular tourist attraction.
-Former miners from Lota take tourists on a guided tour inside the Chiflón del Diablo, explain how they worked and the history of the coal industry in the region.
+Former miners from Lota take tourists on a guided tour inside the Chiflón del Diablo, explaining how they worked and the history of the coal industry in the region.

 Nature to Experience Around the Itata Valley Wine Region